ebzzry/ebzzry.github.io/en/src/nix.md

 nix-repl> foop { a = "goo"; b = "oog"; }
 "goooog"
 ```

-To add even more flexibility, Nix supports the use of pseudo-‘rest’ arguments.
+To add even more flexibility, Nix supports the use of pseudorest arguments.
 Let’s modify the
 function from above:

 ```bash